nodejs/node/doc/api/fs.md

 ## FS Constants

-The following constants are exported by `fs.constants`. **Note:** Not every constant will be available on every operating system.
+The following constants are exported by `fs.constants`.

+*Note*: Not every constant will be available on every operating system.

 ### File Access Constants